 There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
-If you are an HIV+ woman and an HIV-negative man seeking information on getting pregnant, the options below will help you understand what might be the best for you, and prepare for discussions with your health care provider.
+If you are a woman living with HIV and an HIV-negative man seeking information on getting pregnant, the options below will help you understand what might be the best for you, and prepare for discussions with your health care provider.
 (For other options, you can return to the main "Getting Pregnant and HIV" page.)

 - Fertility Awareness Center